 If you have any equipment that you rarely use, consider donating it or storing it elsewhere to free up some space.
 This is also a great time to get rid of any junk that’s been sitting around in your shed.
 While this part may take a little while, it’s beneficial to get a good idea of which items you’re working with before you begin to create an organizational system.

 If you’re having a hard time cleaning out your items, consider first putting them into quick piles.
 For example, “Definitely Toss”, “Give/Sell”, and “To Be Determined”.
 If you find something that you know you don’t need, like rusted tools, put them in the toss pile.
 For things that are still good, but that you don’t need, place them in the give/sell pile.
-Like duplicate items you got as a gift, but already owned.
+For example, duplicate items you got as a gift but already own can be donated or sold.

 Sort the Remaining Items